 She theorized that progesterone offers relief by raising core temperature and driving up the body’s comfortable temperature zone.

 Women Suffering In Silence

-Progesterone can help for most women, but if your flushes are severe – and you have any symptoms of low oestrogen such as vaginal dryness – then you may be better with a combination cream with the majority ingredient of progesterone with two natural oestrogens added.
+Although progesterone can help for most women, if your flushes are severe – and you have any symptoms of low oestrogen such as vaginal dryness – then you may be better with a combination cream with the majority ingredient of progesterone with two natural oestrogens added.